-To define and clarify minimum practice requirement for the safe care of women and infants in regard to PHYSICIAN CONSULTATION, REFERRAL, ELECTIVE TRANSFER OF CARE & EMERGENCY TRANSPORT during the POSTPARTUM period
+~ To define and clarify minimum practice requirements for the safe care of women and infants in regard to POSTPARTUM PHYSICIAN CONSULTATION, REFERAL & ELECTIVE TRANSFER OF CARE & EMERGENCY TRANSPORT

-The licensed midwife shall consult with a physician and/or another professional whenever there are significant deviations, including abnormal laboratory results, during the postpartum period.
-If a referral to a physician is needed, the licensed midwife will remain in consultation with the physician until resolution of the concern.
-It is appropriate for the licensed midwife to maintain care of her client to the greatest degree possible, in accordance with the client's wishes.
+The Midwife shall consult with a physician and/or other health care professional whenever there are significant deviations from normal (including abnormal laboratory results), during the postpartum period.
+If a referral to a physician is needed, the Midwife will remain in consultation with the physician until resolution of the concern.
+It is appropriate for the Midwife to maintain care of her client to the greatest degree possible, in accordance with the client's wishes.